Fredrik-Ostlund/ModsimBlog/index.md

 We are very excited that our idea is ambitious enough to qualify for a possible A grade.
 It was especially helpful to have emphasised that we need to focus on the physics simulation.
 The initial idea is to ensure that we pay close attention to the elastic collisions of the balls.
 However, there might be other aspects to consider.
 For now though, we are going through with this idea.

-# 2023-02-28 Third post, Brainstorming and implementation approach.
+# 2023-02-28 Third post, brainstorming and implementation approach.

 Today we started brainstorming and formulating a plan about how to attack this project.